Motorcycle Helmet Laws in Virginia, North Carolina, South Carolina, Georgia and West Virginia

 Although helmets are required by law in most states, your failure to wear one during an accident may not prevent you from collecting damages.
 Whether or not a helmet factors into your case depends on the specific details of your accident and the state’s interpretation of the relevant statutes and precedents.

 The personal injury lawyers at the Motorcycle Law Group are all riders with extensive experience in auto accident injury cases and the unique complications inherent in motorcycle accidents.
-If you’ve been injured, consider requesting a free consultation from our Virginia, North Carolina, South Carolina, Georgia and West Virginia lawyers by calling(855) 529-7433.
+If you’ve been injured, consider requesting a free consultation from our Virginia and North Carolina lawyers by calling(855) 529-7433.